hapax/hapax.github.io/assets/teaching.md

 Some people are naturally drawn to playing with symbols, some people aren't.
 But maths is not symbol manipulation any more than hiking is walking!
-These activities might be necessary to mathematics, but they don't constitute it.
+Manipulating symbols is *how* mathematics is done, but it's not *why* we do it.
 And like walking, symbol manipulation is a skill that can be developed.

-If you look at most high school textbooks, you could be forgiven for thinking otherwise.
+Then again, if you look at most high school textbooks, you could be forgiven for thinking otherwise.
 What should be a journey into
 the mathematical world is, in most cases, a joyless plod without context, without use, without
 beauty: a scrubland.